Ituano FC: History

 The club was founded on May 24, 1947, by employees of Estrada de Ferro Sorocabana (Sorocabana Railroad), based in Itu.
 When founded the club was originally known as Associação Atlética Sorocabana.
 In the 1960s, the club changed its name to Ferroviário Atlético Ituano and in the 1990s the club again changed its name, this time to Ituano Futebol Clube.

 In 1977 a group of sportsmen of Itu unified the football of the city around Ferroviário Atlético Ituano (FAI) and reactivated the Liga Ituana de Futebol (Ituano Football League).
 In 1978 the club played in Série A3 the third level of the São Paulo state professional football championship.
 They were promoted to the Campeonato Paulista, the top-flight professional football league in São Paulo in 1989 after clinching the Série A2 championship.

 In 2002, Ituano became one of the few teams from outside the São Paulo metroplex area to win the Campeonato Paulista.

 In 2003, Ituano became the champion of the Campeonato Brasileiro Série C after surpassing teams like Santo Andre who won the Copa Do Brasil one year later.

 In 2007, Ituano were relegated back to the Brasileiro Serie C after finishing in last place and one year later were not playing in the Brazilian top 4 divisions.

 In 2014, Ituano became one of the few teams outside of the São Paulo metroplex area to win the Campeonato Paulista twice beating Santos in the final.

 Juninho Paulista, a former player from the club's academy and former Brazilian international, became the club's president in 2010.
 Juninho joined in a player-president capacity helping the team avoid relegation on the final day of the 2010 season with the decisive goal in a 3–2 victory.

 In 2014, Ituano won the Campeonato Paulista, defeating the storied Santos Futebol Clube on penalty kicks.

 In 2019, Arsenal signed young winger Gabriel Martinelli from the club and he quickly became a first-team regular.

 Stadium

 Ituano's stadium is Estádio Novelli Júnior, inaugurated in 1947.
 The stadium has a capacity of 18,000 people.

 Mascot

-The club mascot is a cock wearing the team kit.
+The club mascot is a rooster wearing the team kit.
 The nickname was received in 1957 when Sorocabana played against Club Atlético Ituano (Third Division champions in 1954–55, who have no connection with the current Ituano FC).
 On this occasion Sorocabana lost the match but the supporters said that the team had fought like a cock and from there the club received its nickname.